zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup_paid.md

 Allow group MicroservicesAdmin to manage autonomous-database in compartment grabdish Allow group MicroservicesAdmin to use virtual-network-family in compartment grabdish

-Allow group MicroservicesAdmin to manage vaults in tenancy Allow group MicroservicesAdmin to manage buckets in tenancy Allow group MicroservicesAdmin to manage objects in tenancy
 </copy>
 ```
 7. And finally, make sure your user account has been added to the group created above.